ketanbadgujar/FlightDeck-A_GitHub_DevOps_Intelligence_Platform/README.md

-# 🚀 GitHub DevOps Intelligence Platform
+# 🚀 FlightDeck - GitHub DevOps Intelligence Platform

 > **Real-time DevOps analytics powered by machine learning.**
 > Track DORA metrics, predict PR risk with XGBoost, and detect contributor burnout with Isolation Forest — all in one beautiful dashboard.